nanvel/blog/2017/11/trading.md

 - Round numbers are significant
 - Wait for narrowing and put entries at both sides
 - For areas without support/resistance - use fib
+- Disbalance in candles grow with volume grow

 OB based: